1010101110/okcart/README.md

 * icons

 ### src/components/About.vue
 Add HTML to your about page.
-You can use vuetify to make it pretty.
+You can use [Vuetify](https://vuetifyjs.com/layout/grid) to make it pretty.

 ## Build the application
 Webpack will build our application.
 This combines all our source files into minified / optimized files in the dist directory.